ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/nullable.md

 ```

 **Arguments**
 - `x` , `y` — Values for comparison.
-They must be compatible types, or Bytehouse will generate an exception.
+They must be compatible types, or ByConity will generate an exception.

 **Returned values**
 - `NULL` , if the arguments are equal.